 Changes in transaction price

 Changes in transaction price resulting from contract modification, including unpriced change orders, are covered on a separate page.
-Other changes in transaction price that do not result from contract modifications (e.g. resolution of uncertain events) should be allocated to performance obligations on the same basis as at contract inception, even if stand-alone selling price has changed since then.
+Changes in transaction price that do not result from contract modifications (e.g. resolution of uncertain events) should be allocated to performance obligations on the same basis as at contract inception, even if stand-alone selling price has changed since then.
 Amounts allocated to an already satisfied performance obligation are therefore recognised as a one-off increase or decrease in revenue when the transaction price changes (IFRS 15.87-88).
 However, changes in transaction price should be allocated entirely to one or more, but not all, performance obligations if the same criteria as set out in IFRS 15.85 for allocating variable consideration to a single performance obligation are met (IFRS 15.89).

 More about IFRS 15